Fluid Power Journal

 Effective Networking in a Virtual World

-By Jill J. Johnson
+By Jill J. Johnson, MBA

 Some social media efforts seem to be a complete waste of time.
 But social media now provides new opportunities to make connections with others.
 The key is how you use social media to build and sustain your relationships with others in your network.

-If you have two monitors on your computer, use one monitor to participate in the meeting and the other monitor as your search engine.
+If you have two monitors on your computer, use one monitor to participate in the meeting and your other monitor as your search engine.
 If you don’t have two monitors, use your smartphone or tablet.
 Pay attention to the people you are resonating with or those who are making thought-provoking comments in your virtual meetings.

 On your other monitor or device, go to LinkedIn and see if you can find this person while you can still see their face in the meeting.
 You might be surprised at how difficult that can be, especially if they have a common name or have changed their appearance.
 By doing it while you’re still participating in the virtual meeting, you can double check that you have the right person before you send them a LinkedIn invitation.